 For example, if you’re in a traffic accident where you’re at fault and you damage another car, liability insurance kicks in.
 Liability coverage doesn’t typically have a deductible, meaning that if you have to use the insurance, nothing will come out of your pocket.

-Comprehensive insurance goes beyond liability coverage.
-It covers the damage done to other vehicles, but it also covers damage done to your own vehicle, not just from traffic accidents, but from many natural sources.
+A full coverage car insurance policy typically includes collision and comprehensive coverage.
+Collision coverage is used to cover damage to your own vehicle when you are involved in an at-fault accident.
+Comprehensive coverage covers the damage done to other vehicles, but it also combines with collision coverage to cover damage done to your own vehicle, not just from traffic accidents, but from many natural sources.
 If your car is damaged in a storm, for example, comprehensive coverage kicks in.

 When you make a claim on comprehensive insurance, however, there is usually a deductible, meaning you have to pay for some of the damage out of pocket (broken windshields are often an exception).
 Remember, though, that liability coverage is usually a part of comprehensive insurance – you get the liability coverage described above, along with the coverage of your own vehicle.